 Pro-Tips: If you are asking for a specific city and/or weekday, Alexa will remember this for about 20 seconds, so you don’t need to specify the city or weekday again for weather-related questions.

-You can also ask for hot, cold, warm, sunny, cloudy.
+You can also ask for hot, cold, warm, sunny, cloudy weather.
 “Alexa, will it be cold in San Francisco next Friday?”.
 Alexa’s weather service supports a forecast for 10 days with no historical data.

 Linking the Netatmo Weather Station with Alexa